All Episodes

 All right, because now the Bloomberg stuff, Bloomberg's sufficiently wounded for now.

-And even if he had a good debate tomorrow, which I doubt because he's probably been cordoned off in a room and they're filling his mind full of answers.
+And even if he had a good debate tomorrow, which I doubt because he's probably been cordoned off in a room and they're filling his mind full of answers, there are so many things here you cannot answer.

 You know, how do you answer, you know, these comments on race?

-I don't I don't see a good answer for him.
+I don't, I don't see a good answer for him.

 Or how do you answer?

-Yeah, I want the you're 95.
+Yeah, I want that.

-You come on, you go home.
+Come on, go home.

-You we're not treating you.
+We're not treating you.

 No way.

-Um now, and this had come up in 2015, and I had actually forgotten all about this.
+And I had actually forgotten all about this.

-Uh CNN even has an article on it, and the New York Times has an article on it from back in the day, I believe, but one of them was back in 2015, about Bernie Sanders saying in a 1972 article that he wrote describing women's fantasies of rape, but he's saying it was misinterpreted.
+And the New York Times has an article on it from back in the day, I believe, or one of them was back in 2015, about Bernie Sanders saying in a 1972 article that he wrote describing women's fantasies of rape.

 That we worry what I wrote 40 or 50 years ago to the degree they become significant in the campaign is just sad.

-This is his words, not mine, kind of creepy to actually to read it.
+Kind of creepy actually to read it.

-A woman enjoys intercourse with her man, and she fantasizes being raped by three men simultaneously.
+A woman enjoys intercourse with her man and she fantasizes being raped by three men simultaneously.

-In another passage, he writes Do you know why the newspaper with the articles like girl 12 raped by 14 men sell so well?
+In another passage, he writes, Do you know why the newspaper with the articles like Girl 12 raped by 14 men sell so well?

 Okay, that is beyond creepy.